CheckPointSW/Infinity-Next/contrib/helmIngressController/README.md

 kubectl get all
 ```

 Ensure your DNS or host file maps the application URL to the IP address of the cpappsec service IP.
+(For EKS, you will need to lookup the IP address of the reported URL)

 Open a Firefox browser tab (If you are testing the juice-shop application, which will not work for the juice-shop example) and go to _**http://{yourapplicationURL}**_